Frequently asked questions

 *To be able to offer tax deductibility on donations, Katoke’s activities must comply with the guidelines set out by the Australian Taxation Office and other government agencies.
 According to the Australian Taxation Office, where a material benefit is received, i.e raffle or event tickets or merchandise, unfortunately you are not entitled to claim the contribution as a tax deductible gift.

 We are an organisation run entirely by volunteers in Australia.
 This helps us keep our administration costs low meaning more of the funds raised go directly to projects on the ground.
-If you are keen to volunteer or would like more information, see Volunteer in Australia for more details.
+If you are keen to volunteer or would like more information, see our Volunteer page for more details.

-Note: all short-term volunteer trips to Katoke Tanzania are self-funded.
-However fundraising is encouraged.
+Note: All short-term volunteer trips to Katoke Tanzania are self-funded, and fundraising is encouraged.
+We do have a guesthouse available for volunteers on-site at the Katoke school.
 The Katoke Communications and Fundraising Committee can provide you with information and ideas to help you raise financial support for your volunteer trip.
-Contact email@example.com
+Contact firstname.lastname@example.org

 Subject to availability, we can try to arrange for a suitable executive committee or sub-committee member to attend an event to give more information on the Katoke Trust and how people might like to get involved.
 Contact: email@example.com

 Students love to write and receive letters from the sponsors.
-Students are encouraged to write twice per year to their sponsor.
+Students are encouraged to once per term to their sponsor.
 The letters help to develop stronger relationships with the student you support.

 The sponsorship committee is happy and prefers to facilitate the exchange of letters rather than students and sponsors communicating directly.
 This helps to protect sponsors from receiving unsolicited or inappropriate requests, protects sponsor’s personal details, and also allows for letters to be interpreted or translated where necessary.
 We also ask sponsors to avoid contact via social media such as facebook, which can be unhelpful for students living in a very different place.